pitangagile/rateio-web/README.md

 # Rateio (Web Client)
-Rateio, a Pitang app for Time Reporting.
+Rateio, a [Pitang] app for Time Reporting.
 This is a free [PWA] client, using [Vue.js], that consumes api hosted on [AWS Lambda].

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites